-I applied through college or university and the process took a day - interviewed at Goldman Sachs in March 2011.
+I applied through college or university.
+The process took 1 day.
+I interviewed at Goldman Sachs (New York, NY) in March 2011.

-I applied through a recruiter and the process took 3 weeks - interviewed at Goldman Sachs in October 2010.
+I applied through a recruiter.
+The process took 3 weeks.
+I interviewed at Goldman Sachs (New York, NY) in October 2010.

 Your feedback has been sent to the team and we'll look into it.